 Secondary Signaling Device – Orion Deluxe HP Alert / Locate Flare Kit

-If you’ve ever used a flare, chances are, it was an Orion, backed by nearly 100 years of innovation and engineering in the area of safety signaling devices.
+If you’ve ever used a flare, chances are, it was an Orion, a marine survival gear company backed by nearly 100 years of innovation and engineering in the area of safety signaling devices.

 The Orion Deluxe HP Alert / Locate PLUS Flare Kit is a must have backup signaling device, should all else fail.
 The Deluxe HP kit brings a corrosion resistant, high performance flare gun that can launch flares up to 500 feet in the air, four 12 Gauge HP Red Aerials, four hand-held red flares, two hand-held orange smoke flares, and a floating, waterproof storage box.
 These US Coast Guard compliant flares can be seen clearly day or night.
 Other Recommended Signaling Device – FALCON Portable Supersound Signal Horn